gabbyvaillant/scheduling-algo/README.md

 popd

 ```
+Sometimes cuda gives trouble, so try this above command a few times.

-Run the check-gpu.py script to see if tensorflow and cude recognizes the GPU
+Run the check-gpu.py script to see if tensorflow and cuda recognizes the GPU.

 ```bash